Skip to content

 Entry requirements

-Trinity’s typical A level offer is A*AA in Arts subjects and A*A*A in Science subjects.
+Trinity’s typical A level offer is A*AA in Arts subjects and A*A*A in Science subjects and Economics.
 A* grades are often required in subjects relevant to an applicant’s proposed Cambridge course, although many of our offers do not specify in which subjects the A*s must be achieved.
 The specific requirements by subject are listed on the individual subjects pages.
 For example, in Mathematics, applicants will normally be asked to achieve A* grades in both Mathematics and Further Mathematics.

 The typical offers are those we give most frequently to candidates to whom we make offers of a place.
 We do however vary that typical offer sometimes depending on individual circumstances.
 When deciding upon the offer, we bear in mind both your individual academic record, your school predictions, and our assessment of your strengths and weaknesses after the interview.
 If we set you a more challenging offer than usual, which you go on to miss narrowly but still achieve the grades requirement for the standard offer, we will still consider you for entry when you receive your results; if we decide not to admit you to Trinity, we will ensure other Colleges have the opportunity to make you an offer instead (through the ‘Summer Pool’).